muchemwal/pa-COVID-model-parameterization/README.md

 The methodology and reasoning behind the parameterization implemented in this repository can be found [here](https://docs.google.com/document/d/1Izusop2liq3bvcDEG3l-ttQnt0a-fw037fBId2Y6fRw/edit?usp=sharing).

+If you have any questions or feedback, contact us at centrehumdata@un.org.

 ## General

 ### Setting up the environment